SteffenSchmittGH/Game-of-Pong/README.md

 ## RTE Design
 ![rte_design](https://github.com/user-attachments/assets/b52d2bf2-cfad-4071-b22a-b264809ac010)

+### General ###
+The input task, executes the runnables joystick and button.
+Those use the joystick driver and button driver respectively.
+Their task is to transform the driver data into an event for the statemachine.

+The Statemachine is implemented inside the control task.
+Its task is to Configure the global Object OO_PONG_MAIN.

+The HMI task is triggered periodically every 250 ms. Its task is to read out the OO_PONG_MAIN and writes the data to the display.

+All Runnables are implemented in one software component.

 ### Design Considerations ###
 In Order to prevent Race Conditions and Data Loss (regarding the Signals), the safest method is to implement the whole Game/System into a single Task.
 With this approach there are no Data Races (e.g. Statemachine reads while Joystick is writing).